A Baptist and United Church of Christ Congregation

 Paul declared that, there is no longer Jew nor Greek, there is no longer slave nor free, there is no longer male and female; for all of you are one in Christ Jesus.
 (Galatians 3:28) Jesus was asked which of God’s commandments is the greatest.
 He responded, the first and greatest is that you shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 The second is like unto it, that you shall love your neighbor as yourself.
 From these two are derived all the law and the prophets.
 (Matthew 22:35-40) He also said, Where two or more are gathered in my name, I am there among them.
 (Matthew 18:20)

-We, the community of faith at Virginia-Highland Church, gathered together in the presence of God and our neighbor …
+We, the community of faith at Virginia-Highland Church, gather together in the presence of God and our neighbor:

 All people are children of God, touched by the grace of the Holy Spirit, whatever their culture, their heritage, or the tradition into which they are born.
 Virginia-Highland Church embraces the power of God’s Word, the example of Christ Jesus, and the nurture of the Holy Spirit to transform our lives and enable us to experience the presence of God in the world.

 Standing secure in the presence and power of God, and with the love and support of one another, we declare and enter into the covenant.